 According to Kala Prakashika, a Jyotish text discussing auspicious times for beginning an activity (“Muhurta”), the Ekādaśī fast is performed on a day which is not touched or ruined by any influence of the tenth lunar day.
 The cut-off time is 96 minutes before sunrise.

-If the tenth day ends just 96 minutes before sunrise, then people celebrate it as Ekādaśī.
-However, in the case of incomplete at 96 minutes before sunrise, the Ekādaśī fast is performed on the following day.
+If the tenth day ends just 96 minutes before sunrise, people celebrate it as Ekādaśī.
+However, in the case of incomplete at 96 minutes before sunrise, the Ekādaśī fast is performed the following day.

 - Sajala Ekadashi – to fast on water and juice,